nethad/clustermeister/README.md

 `cm$ exit`

 And that's it.
 In this quick example, we saw how to set up Clustermeister to add nodes to our TORQUE infrastructure and run code on them via the Clustermeister API.
-As mentioned above, for a more in-depth explanation, check out the [[Tutorial]].
+As mentioned above, for a more in-depth explanation, check out the [tutorial](https://github.com/nethad/clustermeister/wiki/Tutorial).